jackyisme123/RIP_v2/README.md

 - for Linux: python3 rip_v2.py router1.txt

 ## Note: do not just copy & paste the code for your assignment, think first and improve then.
 Thanks.

+## PS: So sad about mark of assignment.
+Some parts need to be fixed.
+- entries should not be prepopulated in entrytable by configure file.
+- metric need to be checked before processing
+- forget to check port # range